OAGi/Score/docs/user_guide/index.rst

    5. *Deprecated*.
 The checkbox is disabled when a code value is newly added.

-   6. For example, *Code* is “YYYY-MM-DDThh:mm:ssZ”, *Meaning* is “UTC Date and Time”, *Definition* is “ISO 8601 Date and Time extended
+   6. For example, *Code* is "YYYY-MM-DDThh:mm:ssZ", *Meaning* is "UTC Date and Time", *Definition* is "ISO 8601 Date and Time extended
-      format: YYYY-MM-DDThh:mm:ssZ with optional fraction of second allowed (YYYY-MM-DDThh:mm:ss,ssZ)”.
+      format: YYYY-MM-DDThh:mm:ssZ with optional fraction of second allowed (YYYY-MM-DDThh:mm:ss,ssZ)".

-3. Click the “Add” button at the bottom of the dialog.
+3. Click the "Add" button at the bottom of the dialog.
 To get out of the dialog without adding the code value, hit the ESC button or click outside of the dialog.

-4. Click the “Update” button at the top of the page.
+4. Click the "Update" button at the top of the page.

 Remove a brand-new code list value from the code list
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^